ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/TextUI.md

 ## Usage

+Most of the functions in the text UI should be self-explanatory.
+Here are some tips and tricks to help you get started.

+**General**
-- You can navigate the text UI with your mouse or with the keyboard.
+:	- You can navigate the text UI with your mouse or with the keyboard.
 	- The clock in the top right corner shows the time and date.
 It is UTC-based in order to help when comparing oneM2M timestamps.

+**Resource View**
+:	- When clicking on a resource representation in the resource view, then the resource is copied to the clipboard.
+	- When clicking on a section at the top or bottom of the resource view, then the resource name, resource type, structured or unstructured resource ID are copied to the clipboard, respectively.